fgraf-at/socialblog/README.md

 After that, users can authenticate with the given credentials.
 After the login users will be redirected to to a blog page where they can add and modify their posts.
 They can also access a chat room from there.

+Please note that the current project setup do not separate frontend  and backend in production.
+The reason for this is that CORS issues in Production can be avoided
 ## Development server

 Run `npm run-script start:angular` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.